vjvasiljev/100-days-of-code/r1-log.md

 ### R1D41 08.03

 Continuing work on the Bootstrap website.
 Fixed a couple of page layouts, also created a page with a seminar timetable and schedule.

+### R1D42-43 08.04-05
+Continuing work on a bootstrap website.
+Created a complex registration form with validation and changing inputs based on user selections lika age and so on :)